Lal-Jr/Lal-Jr/README.md

 **About Me**

-- 👨🏽‍💻 I’m currently working on getting a proper sleep schedule :wink:;
+- 👨🏽‍💻 I’m currently working on getting a proper sleep schedule :wink:
-- 🌱 I’m currently learning MongoDB and React;
+- 🌱 I’m currently learning MongoDB and React
-- 💬 How to reach me: [@LalJr_Harish](https://twitter.com/LalJr_Harish);
+- 💬 How to reach me: [@LalJr_Harish](https://twitter.com/LalJr_Harish)

 **Languages**